- Search for a Leaflet

 Side-effects you must do something about

-If your child gets a skin rash or itching, is short of breath or is wheezing, or their face, lips or tongue start to swell, they may be allergic to amoxicillin.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to amoxicillin.
+Take your child to hospital or phone for an ambulance straight away.

 - If your child develops a lumpy red rash, tell your doctor, as your child may have glandular fever or another viral infection.